Alternative415/HP-Spectre-X360-13-late2017-Hackintosh/README.md

 ## What's Working
 * CPU(with proper power management/HWP)
-* Basic Display function
+* Display functions(Color, Brightness, etc)
-* Wifi(with native UI): https://github.com/OpenIntelWireless/itlwm
+* Wifi(with native UI): https://github.com/OpenIntelWireless/itlwm Still work in progress, but the latest alpha(1.2.0 by now) works without any hiccups for me.
 * Trackpad(multitouch and gesture support): VoodooInput, VoodooPS2Controller, VoodooRMI
 * Keyboard
 * USB
 * SD Card Reader: Might be unstable.
 Expect side effects when sleep/wake up.
 * Webcam
-* Type c to HDMI external display support
+* Type C to HDMI external display support
 * Side volume keys
 * Sidecar(Wired)

 ## What's partially working
 * Audio: Works fine with alcid=13.
 However, sound is small and only the upper speakers are working.
 Other ids made the sound larger, but had some problems like only right side speaker working.
 I haven't tested all ids, so feel free to try out other numbers.
 * Bluetooth: Support for Intel Bluetooth is still in early stage.
 Only some devices pairs, connects and works well. https://github.com/OpenIntelWireless/IntelBluetoothFirmware
-* Display brightness: Highest brighness isn't that high, and lowest brightness makes the backlight go off.
-Maybe this is normal.
 * Keyboard hotkeys: Sound change, Screen Brightness change and keyboard backlight toggle works fine, media buttons don't work.
 * Sleep: If you try sleeping with power supplied, it wakes up automatically.
 Solution is to unplug power, go to sleep and plug in.
 Sleep without power supply works fine with minimum battery drainage.
-The behavior is suspected to be related to Thunderbolt 3 controllers not working.
+This strange behavior is suspected to be related to Thunderbolt 3 controllers not working.

 ## What's not working
 * Thunderbolt 3: Causes kernel panic while waking up from sleep.
 Disabled until further investigation.